A Guide to Measuring And Improving Email Bounce Rate

 Ensure that you use a reliable ESP to send email from a reputable IP address.
 Mailmodo ensures that IP and domain are warmed up to increase your chance of getting delivered to the recipient's inbox.

-Over the subscriber's lifecycle, the changes in their behavior, preferences, interests, job titles, location, etc., are inevitable.
-You should set up a preference center to navigate such changes.
-It's a dashboard where you ask subscribers to update or manage their preferences to send them only the relevant and timely emails.
+Over the subscriber's lifecycle, changes in their behaviour, preferences, interests, job titles, location, etc., are inevitable.
+You should set up a preference centre to navigate such changes.
+It's a dashboard where you ask subscribers to update or manage their preferences to send them only relevant and timely emails.

 6. Validate emails using email verification tools

-Verify and validate the email addresses in your email list using the right email verification tools.
-Otherwise, getting hit by a hard bounce rate can be high.
+Verify and validate the email addresses in your email list using the correct email verification tools.
+Otherwise, the probability of getting hit by a hard bounce can be high.

 These verification tools offer insights into whether the email address is valid and if the recipient's inbox is accepting emails at the moment.
-Having such insights before sending the email is useful in tackling the issue of hard and soft bounces.
+Having such insights before sending the email is helpful for marketers in tackling the issue of hard and soft bounces.

 7. Avoid free sender domains